 If you’re having trouble deciding where to begin, below are some tips on what you can replace or upgrade at home.

-Chopped glass, broken frames, flimsy blinds, worn out panes— don’t windows take enough beating?
-In fact, the wrong kind of windows end up enabling hot and cold air to infiltrate the room, affecting overall energy consumption and raising the temperature up and down.
+Chopped glass, broken frames, flimsy blinds, worn-out panes— don’t windows take enough beating?
+In fact, the wrong kind of windows ends up enabling hot and cold air to infiltrate the room, affecting overall energy consumption and raising the temperature up and down.
 Moreover, a damaged window is a warning sign and you should replace them immediately before the bad guys outdo you first.

 Compared to a basic wall socket, the power strip is a multi-plug bar of four or more electrical sockets which is attached to a cable.
 Keep in mind though that not all power strips provide surge protection.
-Surge protectors are essentially like powers strips.
-The only difference is that the latter has special built-in electronics that prevents connecting devices get damaged by power surges.
+Surge protectors are essentially like power strips.
+The only difference is that the latter has special built-in electronics that prevent connecting devices get damaged by power surges.

 With the advent of smart technology, it will be no wonder that simple, everyday things are going “smart”.
 One of those that will be beneficial to your home is switching to doors with a smart lock.
 Either accessible by a pin you only know or through your phone, this is an investment that you should save for.